Undergraduate programme specification content for Year Abroad programme variants

-- They pass less than 50% of the equivalent of 120 UoL credits.
+- They pass less than 50% of the equivalent of 120 University of Leicester credits.

-- They pass between 50 and 80% of the equivalent of 120 UoL credits and do not pass a resit
+- They pass between 50 and 80% of the equivalent of 120 University of Leicester credits and do not pass a resit

 - The student discontinues their year abroad.
 A student may return to their campus-based studies no later than the end of teaching week 2 at the start of the academic year should they decide to discontinue their year abroad, and should complete a Course Transfer Form.
 If a student discontinues their year abroad after the end of teaching week 2 at Leicester and before the end of their first semester abroad, they will be required to suspend their studies for the remainder of the academic year and transfer to the standard variant of their degree.

-Where a student successfully completes the first semester of their year abroad, but discontinues their placement prior to completion of the full academic year for any reason, consideration may be given to the awarding of a ‘with a semester abroad’ degree programme, as set out below:
+Where a student successfully completes the first semester of their year abroad, but discontinues their placement prior to completion of the full academic year due to mitigating circumstances, consideration may be given to permitting the student to transfer to a ‘with a semester abroad’ variant of their programme degree programme, as set out below:

-- If a Student completes the first semester of their year abroad and subsequently discontinues prior to the end of their second semester, they will be required to suspend their studies for the remainder of the academic year, but will be deemed to have met the requirements to transfer to a ‘with a semester abroad’ variant of their degree programme if they have passed the equivalent of 48 UoL credits.
+- If a student completes the first semester of their year abroad and subsequently discontinues prior to the end of their second semester, they will be required to suspend their studies for the remainder of the academic year, but will be deemed to have met the requirements to transfer to a ‘with a semester abroad’ variant of their degree programme if they have passed the equivalent of 48 University of Leicester credits.

-- If the student has passed between 30 and 48 UoL credits, they may undertake resit opportunities offered by the host university where possible.
+- If the student has passed between 30 and 48 University of Leicester credits, they may undertake resit opportunities offered by the host university where possible.

-- If the student is not able to undertake resit assessments via their host university, fails resits, or passes fewer than the equivalent of 30 UoL credits, they will revert to the standard variant of their degree.
+- If the student is not able to undertake resit assessments via their host university, fails resits, or passes fewer than the equivalent of 30 University of Leicester credits, they will revert to the standard variant of their degree.